-- Windows: Microsoft User Experience Guidelines
+- Windows - Microsoft User Experience Guidelines

-- Mac: Apple Human Interface Guidelines
+- macOS - Apple Human Interface Guidelines

-- Linux KDE Desktop: KDE Human Interface Guidelines
+- Linux - KDE Human Interface Guidelines

-- Linux Gnome Desktop: Gnome Human Interface Guidelines
+- Linux Gnome Desktop Human Interface Guidelines

 - KDE and Gnome are the most popular Linux desktops and are used by default in several major Linux distributions, however there are others.
 Linux also supports a greater degree of desktop customization than Windows and Mac.